Technocopia/RFIDDoorEntry/README.md

 * 3mm audio jack for current transformer connected to node and atmega
 * 7 GPIO
 * 4 MOSFET solenoid drivers
+* connects to any reader that can output wiegand data (we use a hid prox reader)

  ![pcb](pcb.png)
  ![schematic](schem.png)